RobinTail/allowed-dependencies/README.md

 import { createServer } from "express-zod-api"; // OK
 import { join } from "node:fs"; // OK
 import { helper } from "./tools"; // OK
-import { factory } from "typescript"; // Error: Importing typescript is not allowed. import { format } from "prettier"; // Error: Only 'import type' syntax is allowed for prettier.
+import { factory } from "typescript"; // Error: Only 'import type' syntax is allowed for typescript. import { format } from "prettier"; // Error: Only 'import type' syntax is allowed for prettier. import fancyFn from "unlisted-module"; // Error: Importing unlisted-module is not allowed.
 ```

 ## Relationships and differences